-- AAP Lice Report
+- AAP Policy on Lice

-- School Health Advisory Committee (SHAC)
+- School Health Advisory Council (SHAC)

 The best defense against heat-related reactions is Prevention.
 On an annual basis the Athletic and Fine Arts departments will train staff on precautions to take to ensure student safety during high heat.
 Staff focus will be on "constant surveillance" of students during high heat to ensure student health.
 Should symptoms arise, they will be addressed immediately by using Quick Care guidelines and basic first aid if needed.